-Introduction
+1 Introduction

 The UK Government borrows funds to finance the excess of cash payments over receipts, to pay interest on outstanding debt and to refinance maturing debt.
 The Government issues debt instruments in order to raise the cash it wishes to borrow.
-Currently, government debt instruments are issued with maturities ranging from one month (for T-bills) to 50 years (for gilts), and with interest payments (on gilts) that are either fixed in nominal terms (conventional gilts) or linked to inflation16 (index-linked gilts).
+Currently, government debt instruments are issued with maturities ranging from one month (for T-bills) and 50 years (for bonds), and with interest payment (on bonds) that is both fixed in nominal terms - conventional gilts and linked to inflation - inflation-linked gilts.